WalletConnect/walletconnect-specs/docs/specs/servers/keys/identity-keys.md

 Issued At: 2022-12-09T15:29:36.509Z
 ```

+### Domain Authorization

+The statement will determine what domains the Identity Key is authorized to control via limited (only this domain) or UNLIMITED access (all domains).

 ### CACAO Format

 The CACAO is a standard JSON representation of a signed CAIP-122 message.
 For example: